Syrian refugees top 200,000 as exodus grows: U.N. agency

 Edwards, referring to Lebanon where 51,000 Syrian refugees are now recorded, said: "The deteriorating security situation in Lebanon is hampering our work to help refugees fleeing Syria's conflict, though operations are continuing."

-At least three people including a Sunni Islamist commander were killed on Friday in a fifth day of sporadic sectarian fighting in Lebanon's northern city of Tripoli triggered by the conflict in Syria.

-The UNHCR opened a registration centre in Tripoli this week but it closed on Friday for security reasons, Edwards said.
+The UNHCR opened a registration center in Tripoli this week but it closed on Friday for security reasons following clashes between rival neighborhoods, he told Reuters Television.

-Security concerns in the Bekaa valley in eastern Lebanon meant the UNHCR tried to avoid large gatherings of people, reverting to mobile registrations instead, he said.
+Security concerns in the Bekaa valley in eastern Lebanon meant the UNHCR tried to avoid large gatherings of people, reverting to mobile registrations instead, Edwards said.

-(Reporting by Stephanie Nebehay and Signe Nissen in Geneva and Jonathon Burch in Ankara; Editing by Jon Boyle and Pravin Char)
+(Reporting by Stephanie Nebehay and Signe Nissen in Geneva and Jonathon Burch in Ankara; Editing by Jon Boyle)